JeffersonSchmitt/Lista_Asp.net/README.md

 =========

 This project was made for develop in C# and html with unic elements of ASP.NET
-- Was done it was made a user registration list with the informations
+- have been  a list of user registration if user information
 - Data necessary required:Name,note,age,E-mail,login,password
 - Age restrictions: must be 18 years to a maximum of 50 years
-- Specific restrictions: If the mail is not in format exemplo@exemplo.com is treated as invalid
+- Specific restrictions: If the mail is not in format exemplo@exemplo.com if is treated then is invalid
 - Login is only letters and at least 5 characters
 - Passwords must be the same (password and confirm password) if is not is treated as invalid